The Benefits of Gardening in the Fall

 Along with all the growing and healthy benefits for your plants, fall gardening is beneficial for your garden's appearance.
 Fall planting provides a blueprint for a new and improved spring display and provides an immediate show until winter arrives.

-There are many fall-blooming perennials, trees, and shrubs that will add beautiful interest to your garden throughout fall.
+There are many fall interest plants that will add beauty to your garden throughout fall.
 This is also a great time to plant any winter-interest-specific plants like unique bark or plants that look stunning with or without foliage.